mjkloeckner/kloeckner.com.ar/md/dwm-config/dwm-config.md

-% title: "dwm - A tiling window manager configuration"
+% title: "dwm - The dynamic window manager"
 % date: "23-Oct-2021"

-# dwm - A tiling window manager configuration
+# dwm - The dynamic window manager

 A window manager is a software that can manage the layout and appearance of every window spawned in your desktop, most people confuse them with